- How do I choose the right oxygen equipment for me?

 Some of the factors to consider when choosing your system and equipment are listed below:

-The two main types of oxygen systems currently available are:
+The three types of oxygen systems currently available are:

 |Type of System||Ambulatory Component||Stationary Component|